 Also of interest is that Cincinnati has more people living here who work in computers and math than 95% of the places in the US.

 A lot of people in Cincinnati take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Cincinnati, this fills their need for low-cost transportation.

 In terms of college education, Cincinnati is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.07% of adults in Cincinnati have a college degree.

 The per capita income in Cincinnati in 2010 was $25,588, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $102,352 for a family of four.
 However, Cincinnati contains both very wealthy and poor people as well.
 Cincinnati also has one of the higher rates of people living in poverty in the nation, with 30.48% of its population below the federal poverty line.

 Cincinnati is an extremely ethnically-diverse city.
 The people who call Cincinnati home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cincinnati residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cincinnati include Irish, English, Italian, and French .

 The most common language spoken in Cincinnati is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.